naveenlearner38/Bug_Bounty_Resources/Web Penetration Test/Authentication Bypass/README.md

     - Change User Id in Response (In Local storage or Burpsuite Response)

 - OTP will be get as Response itself sometime.

+## Mitigations

+- Don't check only in client side, check server side also

+- Authentication with strong tokens like (JWT Tokens)

+- Encrypt auth data